microsoft/ALAppExtensions/FAQ.md

 ## Why can't I use the type or method 'XYZ' for 'Extension' development?
 We've blocked a certain set of functions from being directly called from app code.
 Our approach was based on a conservative static analysis, and the result was that some functions are unnecessarily blocked.
 If you need to use one or more of these functions please log an issue and provide a full list.
 We will analyze your request and unblock the functions we deem to be safe.

-## What will be backported from the latest release to earlier releases?
-Short answer: New events, selected extensibility enhancements, and bug fixes.
+## When are my reported issues going be released?
 We’ve decided to focus our development efforts on delivering a single, latest version of the product.
-Having said that, we will backport bug fixes and selected requests related to extensibility, such as events, to the current release on a case-by-case basis.
+Having said that, we will backport selected requests related to extensibility, such as events, to the current release on a case-by-case basis.
 The decision depends on the costs and benefits of backporting the new things, and whether the issue in a bug is truly blocking.
 For more information about what we backport, see the label definitions in the next section.

 ## What do all the labels assigned to issues mean?
 We use labels for categorizing issues into types and tracking the issue lifecycle.
 Issues fall into the following types:

 * **Enum-request:** Request an enum.
 We implement these only in major releases.
 * **Request-for-external:** Request to mark a function as external.
-We implement these only in major releases.
+We normally only implement these in major releases.
 * **Event-request:** Request a new event.
-We implement these in major and next minor releases.
+We implement these in major and usually next minor releases.
 * **Extensibility-enhancement:** Larger suggestions for improving extensibility.
 We consider these for future releases.
 * **Extensibility-bug:** Smaller suggestions for improving extensibility.
 We consider these for the current release.